Add, remove & assign phone numbers on demand

 With a second line for work, employees can separate their work and personal lives.
 They will know which calls are related to work and how to prioritise them, depending on the time and place.

 If you’re looking for a softphone, why not choose a superior alternative that’s precisely designed for the needs of small businesses, freelancers and independents?
 Chalkboard offers you everything you would get from a softphone –plus a whole lot more.

 You get a second number for work that you can share with customers and vendors

 You can organise customers into various groups

-You can broadcast messages to whole groups instead of sending each manually
+You can broadcast SMS to whole groups instead of sending each manually